alexistricot/perubot/schema.md

 - [x] add resign command
 - [x] notify the player that they lost
 - [x] print help on `!perudo help`
+- [ ] emojis only work in the guild where there were originally added